codewithkalio/codewithkalio/README.md

 # Hi, I'm Kali 👋

-Staff-level Technical PM who still loves to build.
+Staff-level Technical PM who loves to build.
 I bridge infrastructure, security, and product — and I'm currently deep in AI engineering, building tools that make teams faster without sacrificing stability or compliance.

 **What I'm working on:**